graphile/graphile.github.io/src/pages/docs/hooks.md

 ##### `newWithHooks(type, spec, scope)`

-The bread-and-butter of GraphQL-Build, this method is how we build hooked GraphQL objects:
+The bread-and-butter of Graphile-Build, this method is how we build hooked GraphQL objects:

 ```js
 const MyType = newWithHooks(type, spec, scope);